-Shikinaen Garden is a 20-minute bus ride from central Naha (260 yen) via buses 2, 4, 5, or 14, or a 10-minute drive from central Naha, though travel times may be longer during rush hours.
+Shikinaen Garden is a 20-minute bus ride from central Naha (260 yen) via buses 2, 4, 5, or 14, or a 10-minute drive, though travel times may be longer during rush hours.

 Shikinaen Garden

-Shikinaen Garden (識名園) is a serene UNESCO World Heritage site in Okinawa, once serving as the second residence of the Ryukyu kings in the late 18th century.
-This stunning garden features a central pond surrounded by artificial hills, stone bridges, and lush greenery, creating a peaceful atmosphere.
-Visitors can enjoy a 300-meter circular path through the garden, crossing bridges that lead to a small island with a hexagonal pavilion.
-The garden's design blends traditional Japanese elements with a unique Okinawan touch, highlighted by the red-tiled roofs of the wooden palace buildings.
+Shikinaen Garden (識名園), a tranquil UNESCO World Heritage site located in Okinawa, was once the secondary residence of the Ryukyu kings in the late 18th century.
+The garden’s design is a harmonious fusion of Japanese aesthetics and local Okinawan features, with a central pond surrounded by artificial hills, stone bridges, and lush greenery, creating an atmosphere of peace and reflection.
+Visitors can explore the garden along a 300-meter circular path, crossing multiple stone bridges that lead to a small island.
+On the island stands a hexagonal pavilion, offering picturesque views of the garden and pond.
+The garden’s distinct character is further emphasized by the red-tiled roofs of the wooden palace structures, which remain iconic symbols of Okinawan architectural style.

 Hours and Fees